HumanSignal/Adala/README.md

 ## 🗺 Roadmap

 - [ ] Create Named Entity Recognition Skill
-- [ ] Extend environemnt with one more example
+- [ ] Extend environment with one more example
 - [ ] Command line utility (see the source for this readme for example)
 - [ ] REST API to interact with Adala
+- [ ] Multi-task learning (learn multiple skills at once)
+- [ ] Vision and multi-modal agent skills

 ## 🤩 Contributing to Adala